Countly/countly-sdk-documentation/cpp/current.md

 </p>
 <h1 id="device-id-management" class="anchor-heading" tabindex="-1">Device ID management</h1>
 <p>
-  <span>A device ID is a unique identifier for your users.&nbsp;</span><span>You have to specify the device ID yourself.
-When providing one yourself, keep in mind that it has to be unique for all users.
-Some potential sources for such an id may be the user's username, email, or some other internal ID used by your other systems.</span><span></span>
+  <span>A device ID is a unique identifier of your users. </span><span>You have to specify the device ID yourself.
+When providing one you should keep in mind that it has to be unique for all users.
+Some potential sources for such an ID may be the user's username, email, or some other internal ID used within your other systems.</span><span></span>
 </p>
 <p>
-  <span>In the C++ SDK the device ID is not persistant and has to be provided every time you start the SDK.</span>
+  <span>In the C++ SDK the device ID is not persistent and has to be provided every time you start the SDK.</span>
 </p>
 <h2 id="changing-device-id" class="anchor-heading">Changing Device ID</h2>
 <p>
-  <span>In case your application authenticates users, you might want to change the ID to the one in your backend after he has logged in.
-This helps you identify a specific user with a specific ID on a device he logs in, and the same scenario can also be used in cases this user logs in using a different way (e.g another tablet, another mobile phone, or web).
-In this case, any data stored in your Countly server database associated with the current device ID will be transferred (merged) into the user profile with the device id you specified in the following method call:</span>
+  <span>In case your application authenticates users, you might want to change the initial device ID of the user to another one in your backend after the user logs in.
+This helps you identify a specific user with a specific ID on a device the user logs in, and the same scenario can also be used in cases where same user logs in using a different device (e.g another tablet, another mobile phone, or web).
+If you employ this logic, any data stored in your Countly server database associated with the current device ID will be transferred (merged) into the user profile with the device ID you specified in the following method call:</span>
 </p>
 <pre><span style="font-weight: 400;"><code class="java"><span class="pl-c1">cly::Countly::getInstance</span><span>().setDeviceID("new-device-id", true);</span></code></span></pre>
 <p>
-  <span>You might want to track information about another separate user that starts using your app (changing apps account), or your app enters a state where you no longer can verify the identity of the current user (user logs out).
-In that case, you can change the current device ID to a new one without merging their data.
+  <span>If you integrate this method, there might be times where you might want to track information about another user that starts using your app from the same device (an account change), or your app enters a state where you no longer can verify the identity of the current user (user logs out).
+In those cases, you can change the current device ID to a new one without merging their data.
 You would call:</span>
 </p>
 <pre><span style="font-weight: 400;"><code class="java"><span class="pl-c1">cly::Countly::getInstance</span><span>().setDeviceID("new-device-id", false);</span></code></span></pre>
 <p>
-  <span>Doing it this way, will not merge the previously acquired data with the new id.</span><span></span><span></span>
+  <span>Doing it this , will prevent the previous user's data to merge with the new id.</span><span></span><span></span>
 </p>
 <p>
-  <span>If the second parameter<code>same_user</code>is set to&nbsp;<code>true</code>, the old device ID on the server will be replaced with the new one, and data associated with the old device ID will be merged automatically.</span>
+  <span>If the second parameter <code>same_user</code> is set to&nbsp;<code>true</code>, the old device ID on the server will be replaced with the new one, and data associated with the old device ID will be merged automatically.</span>
 </p>
 <p>
-  <span>Otherwise, if <code>same_user</code>&nbsp;bool is set to&nbsp;<code>false</code>, the device will be counted as a new device on the server.</span>
+  <span>Otherwise, if <code>same_user</code> is set to&nbsp;<code>false</code>, the device will be counted as a new device on the server.</span>
 </p>
 <h1 id="user-location" class="anchor-heading garden-focus-visible" tabindex="-1" data-garden-focus-visible="true">
   <span>User Location</span>